Skip to content

 3. Generate Signature

-At the end of the last step, we received a pre-formated output for solana sign-offchain-message
+At the end of the last step, we received a pre-formatted output for solana sign-offchain-message

 From the above output we will run this command on the Primary Validator machine.